Chatterino/chatterino2/src/providers/twitch/api/README.md

  * We implement this in `providers/twitch/api/Helix.cpp fetchUsers`.
    Used in:
-     * `UserInfoPopup` to get ID and viewcount of username we clicked
+     * `UserInfoPopup` to get ID, viewCount, displayName, createdAt of username we clicked
      * `CommandController` to power any commands that need to get a user ID
      * `Toasts` to get the profile picture of a streamer who just went live
      * `TwitchAccount` ignore and unignore features to translate user name to user ID